ULB-Darmstadt/shacl-form/TOQUERY_USAGE.md

 ## How It Works

-1. **Base query from shapes** – We load the active SHACL `NodeShape` into [`@hydrofoil/shape-to-query`](https://www.npmjs.com/package/@hydrofoil/shape-to-query) to generate an initial SPARQL CONSTRUCT query.
+1. **Base query from shapes** – [`@hydrofoil/shape-to-query`](https://www.npmjs.com/package/@hydrofoil/shape-to-query) produces the initial CONSTRUCT query, including all mandatory triples.
-2. **Form values to RDF** – `ShaclForm.toRDF()` captures the current editors as an `n3.Store`.
+2. **Form state to RDF** – `ShaclForm.toRDF()` captures the current editors as an `n3.Store`.
-3. **Value patterns** – The builder from `src/query.ts` walks the store and injects triple patterns for populated values (blank nodes become fresh variables, literals keep their datatype/language).
-No FILTERs are added; existing triples are reused.
+3. **Value injection** – `src/query.ts` walks the store, maps blank nodes to fresh variables, and augments the base WHERE clause:
+    - Filled required properties stay as straight triple patterns.
+    - Optional properties without values are wrapped into `OPTIONAL { ... }` blocks.
+    - Literal inputs become `FILTER(?var = "value")` clauses, or `FILTER(?var IN (...))` when several values are present.
+4. **Variable alignment** – Shape-to-query may rename the focus variable (for example `?resource1`).
+The builder detects that name and keeps any extra triples/filters in sync so the query remains connected.
+Passing `subjectVariable` lets you request a prefix; `toQuery()` still binds to the actual generated name.
-4. **Query type switch** – When `options.type === 'select'`, the WHERE clause is preserved but SELECT variables come from `options.selectVariables` (defaulting to the main subject variable).
-Otherwise the CONSTRUCT query returned by `shape-to-query` is re-stringified with the augmented WHERE.
+5. **Query type switch** – When `options.type === 'select'`, the WHERE clause is reused and the SELECT projection is built from `selectVariables` (defaulting to the resolved focus variable).
+Otherwise the enriched CONSTRUCT query is returned.

 ## Minimal Example